 - Pineview Run is a really good place to test tires!
 You can get in a lot of laps to normalize the data, and it’s cheaper than most tracks.
 I’ll do more tire reviews in the future.

-- This was only my 3rd full day at Pineview Run, and I’m still leaving time on the track.
-To keep the simulations accurate, I’ll have to fudge the values to reduce track grip in Optimum Lap.
+- The initial report was only my 3rd full day at Pineview Run, and I’m was leaving time on the track.
+I’m now going about 2.5 seconds faster, but there’s probably another second in there.

 - Even though the Conti ECS are 1.5 seconds faster than the Yok S.Drives, I probably won’t do the Challenge Cup on the Contis until I wear out the Yoks.
 Partly because I’m cheap, but I also want to keep the Contis at full tread in case I’m racing in the rain.